 Both renters and fleet drivers often travel long hours to meet delivery or moving deadlines, leading to fatigue, slow reactions, and lane departure crashes. - Defective or Poorly Serviced Equipment

-Aging lift gates, faulty latches, or worn out tires can fail during operation and cause serious accidents.
+Aging lift gates, faulty latches, or worn tires can fail during operation and cause serious accidents.

 The Clark Law Office investigates these scenarios using inspection data, customer reports, and internal maintenance records.
 Our attorneys identify whether Enterprise’s safety procedures or lack of corporate oversight contributed to your crash.